dyksiu/yolov8-traffic_light_detection_with_Arduino/README.md

  ![gui](https://github.com/user-attachments/assets/247f15d0-801a-4eae-9e98-0df015fe4b5a)
 ### Detection without Arduino
 If you select detecion mode without Arduino (Detekcja bez Arduino) in the GUI you will be able to select the confidence level from which the detection should be displayed - using the slider.
-Is it possible to select the video on which detection is to be performed - it must be in .mp4 format.
+You can select the video on which detection is to be performed - it must be in .mp4 format.
 You can also choose to enable or disable Region of Interest (ROI) - (Obszar zainteresowania) and choose from which side detection should be performed.

 ![bez arduino](https://github.com/user-attachments/assets/ef29dd1c-85cd-486f-865a-a5e0a245759d)